mdraselmiah95/CRACKING-the-CODING-INTERVIEW/JavaScript-(JS)/javaScript.md

 # Scope and Closure

-We have 3 types of variables in JavaScript: `var`, `let`, and `const`.
+- We have 3 types of variables in JavaScript: `var`, `let`, and `const`.

-⚠️⚠️ `var` is the old one and should not be used in any case now as it has many issues with creating scopes.
+- ☠️☠️ `var` is the old one and should not be used in any case now as it has many issues with creating scopes.

-Why is it still there?
+  - Why is it still there?

-Also, there are 4 kinds of scope in JavaScript: Block Scope, Global Scope, Function Scope, Module Scope.
+- Also, there are 4 kinds of scope in JavaScript - _Block Scope, Global Scope, Function Scope, Module Scope_

 ## Block scope & Global Scope

-The scope is the current context of execution in which values and expressions are "visible" (MDN).
+The scope is the current context of execution in which values and expressions are "visible" [(MDN)](https://developer.mozilla.org/en-US/docs/Glossary/Scope).

 **Global Scope:** Any variable/expression written outside - i.e. not inside any functions, blocks, etc. This is shared across files.

 `let`

-This creates a block scope.
-Re-declaration is NOT allowed (in the same scope), but re-assignment is allowed.
+- This creates a block scope.
+- _Re-declaration_ is NOT allowed (in the same scope)
+- _Re-assignment_ is allowed.

 ```javascript
 {